dbca-wa/wastd/docs/data_collectors.rst

 Samsung Galaxy Tab A 7"
 ^^^^^^^^^^^^^^^^^^^^^^^
 * $160 device, $30 plastic shell, $50 64GB SD
+* Fits in 7" sleeve, large trouser pocket, can be held securely in one hand.
 * Rugged cases available in store at time of writing.
 * Decidedly slower and laggier performance than flagship S2.
 * (-) GPS unacceptably slow.